 Cybersecurity analysts are the security guards of computer information systems.
-They plan and implement security controls that protect companies and organizations from ever-increasing cyber threats.
-Cybersecurity analysts enjoy high job satisfaction and above-average advancement opportunities.
-This article will describe what cybersecurity analysts are, what they do, and how to become one.
+They plan and implement security measures that protect companies and organizations from ever-increasing cyber threats.
+A cybersecurity analyst enjoys high job satisfaction and above-average advancement opportunities.
+This article will describe what a cybersecurity analyst is, what they do, and how to become one.
 Read on if you’d like to learn more about this rewarding career.

 What Is a Cybersecurity Analyst?

-A cybersecurity analyst protects networks and computer systems from cyberattacks and unauthorized access.
+A cybersecurity analyst protects networks and computer systems from cyberattacks and unauthorized access by implementing best-practice security measures and monitoring tools.
 They prevent attacks before they happen and respond to them when they do.
-Cybersecurity analysts identify and remediate vulnerabilities by performing diagnostic tests and monitoring traffic.
+As a cybersecurity analyst, you are responsible for identifying and remediating vulnerabilities by performing diagnostic tests and monitoring traffic.

-A cybersecurity analyst’s job also set protocols for good digital hygiene.
-By training employees in cybersecurity best practices, cybersecurity analysts can also prevent unauthorized access from inside an organization.
+A cybersecurity analyst’s job also sets protocols for good digital hygiene.
+By training employees in cybersecurity best practices, cybersecurity analysts can also prevent threats from inside an organization.

 What Does a Cybersecurity Analyst Do?

-Depending on where they work and their role, cybersecurity analysts may perform various security-related tasks.
-Some cybersecurity analysts oversee all aspects of a company’s network and computer security, while others work in more specialized roles.
-Some responsibilities of cybersecurity analysts include:
+Depending on where they work and their role, a cybersecurity analyst may perform various security-related tasks.
+Some cyber security analysts oversee all aspects of a company’s network and computer security, while others work in more specialized roles.
+As a cybersecurity analyst, your role may include:

 Investigate Security Alerts and Security Breaches